sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

       ![](images/image301.png "select gateway")

- 1. To test the application copy and paste the Frontend public IP address of **Application Gateway** in a new browser tab.
+ 1. To test the application copy and paste the Frontend public IP address of **Application Gateway** in a new browser tab and generate some traffic by refreshing the browser.

       > **Note**: You will see that your website is running.